vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 One outcome of this is that the curve between `base price` and `lower price` is marginally easier to conceptualise directly from our parameters.
 At the lowest price side of a curve (`lower price` in this case) the market should be fully in the market contract position, whilst at the highest price (`base price` in this case) it should be fully sold out into cash.
 This is exactly the formulation used, where at `base price` a zero position is used and a cash amount of `commitment amount`.
 However given that there is likely to be some degree of leverage allowed on the market this is not directly the amount of funds to calculate using.
 An AMM with a `commitment amount` of `X` is ultimately defined by the requirement of using `X` in margin at the outer price bounds, so work backwards from that requirement to determine the theoretical cash value.
 We then calculate the two ranges separately to determine two different `Liquidity` values for the two ranges, which is a value used to later define volumes required to move the price a specified value.

-We can calculate a scaling factor that is the smaller of a fraction specified in the commitment (`margin_ratio_at_bounds`) or the market's worst case margin.
-If `margin_ratio_at_bounds` is not set the other value is taken automatically
+We can calculate a scaling factor that is the smaller of a fraction specified in the commitment (`margin_ratio_at_bounds`, either upper or lower depending on the side considered) or the market's worst case margin.
+If `margin_ratio_at_bounds` for the relevant side is not set then the market's worst case initial margin is taken automatically

 $$
 r_f = \min(\frac{1}{m_r}, \frac{1}{ (f_s + f_l) \cdotp f_i}) ,